 Microsoft’s Global State of Multichannel Customer Service Report found that more than 90% of all consumers expect a brand or organization to offer a self-service support portal or frequently asked questions (FAQ) page.
 Moreover, Gartner predicts that by 2020 a customer will manage 85% of the relationship with an enterprise without interacting with a human.

-One of the easiest ways to be proactive and satisfy your customers is offering a wide range of self-service options such a comprehensive FAQ section, tutorials, in-product tours, how-to articles, blog posts and explanatory videos – or a knowledge base where they can easily find relevant information and answers to the most commonly asked questions.
+One of the easiest ways to be proactive and satisfy your customers is offering a wide range of self-service options such a comprehensive FAQ section, tutorials, in-product tours, how-to articles, blog posts, explanatory videos, and a knowledge base where they can easily find relevant information.

 Here’s how to create a better self-service experience for your customers: